-City Catering is our in-house caterer and their menus meet legislation for school food standards.
-City Catering has achieved the Food for Life Silver Catering Mark, which means greater emphasis is put on sourcing environmentally sustainable and ethically sourced foods.
-Their meat is farm assured, eggs are free range and fish are sourced from sustainable stock.
+Our in-house catering team have created menus to meet legislation for school food standards.
+A great emphasis is put on sourcing environmentally sustainable and ethically sourced foods.
+Meat is farm assured, eggs are free range and fish are sourced from sustainable stock.
 All food procured is as locally produced as possible therefore supporting the local economy.

 Our culinary experts produce a tasty and healthy menu for us; each week giving us great tastes from around the world along with traditional English meals.

 There are 3 menu patterns which change on a rolling programme indicated by the date of the week.
 Menus are designed to give a variety of flavour, colour, texture and appearance to support good nutrition.
 Below are an example of our menus.